SMiRL: Surprise Minimizing Reinforcement Learning in Unstable Environments: Experimental Results

 \subsection{Applications of \methodName}

-While the central focus of this paper is the emergent behaviors that can be obtained via \methodName, in this section we study more pragmatic applications.
-We show that \methodName can be used for joint training to accelerate reward-driven learning of tasks, and also illustrate how \methodName can be used to produce a rudimentary form of imitation learning.
+While the focus of this paper is on the emergent behaviors obtained by \methodName, here we study more pragmatic applications.
+We show that \methodName can be used for basic imitation and joint training to accelerate reward-driven learning.

-\textbf{Imitation.} We can easily adapt \methodName to perform imitation by initializing the buffer $\mathcal{D}_0$ with states from expert demonstrations, or even individual desired outcome states.
-To study this application of \methodName, we initialize the buffer $\mathcal{D}_0$ in \Tetris with user-specified \emph{desired} board states.
+\textbf{Imitation.} \methodName can be adapted to perform imitation by initializing the prior via the buffer $\mathcal{D}_0$ with states from demonstrations, or individual desired outcome states.
+We initialize the buffer $\mathcal{D}_0$ in \Tetris with user-specified \emph{desired} board states.
 An illustration of the \Tetris imitation task is presented in~\refFigure{fig:imitation_rectangle}, showing imitation of a box pattern (top) and a checkerboard pattern (bottom), with the leftmost frame showing the user-specified example, and the other frames showing actual states reached by the \methodName agent.
 While several prior works have studied imitation without example actions~\citep{liu2018imitation,torabi2018behavioral,aytar2018playing,torabi2018generative,edwards2018imitating,leestate}, this capability emerges automatically in \methodName, without any further modification to the algorithm.